Launching Abraham Lincoln's Campaign for the Presidency

 Joseph Lewis knew what he was talking about.
 Having followed the Republican Party from its inception, he had become familiar with its political machinery and knew what issues were important.
 Slavery continued to fester as the issue centered around whether territories, when they eventually sought statehood, would have the right to allow slavery or not.
 Lincoln gave a voice to the growing anti-slavery movement in Pennsylvania.
 He also supported the tariff laws that protected Pennsylvania manufacturing from cheaper Southern imports, an issue dear to the hearts and wallets of powerful factory owners.

 It was a scramble for Lewis to gather whatever information he could for what he would later refer to as Lincoln's memoir.
 He traded telegraph messages with Fell in Illinois while reviewing Lincoln's speeches and quotes from his debates with Douglas.
-At the same time he made arrangements to publish the biography with Samuel Downing, owner of the Chester County Times, a weekly Republican newspaper that operated between 1857 and 1863 in what is now known as the Lincoln Building at 28 West Market Street in West Chester, where lewis also had an office.
+At the same time he made arrangements to publish the biography with Samuel Downing, owner of the Chester County Times, a weekly Republican newspaper that operated between April 25, 1857 and January 1, 1863 in what is now known as the Lincoln Building at 28 West Market Street in West Chester, where Lewis also had an office.
 The Federalist-style building was impressive in its day.
 It was designed by William Strickland and built in 1833 by William Everhart (1785-1868), a Congressman, philanthropist and the wealthiest resident in West Chester.
 Today, the Lincoln Building is regarded as one of the outstanding second-period structures within the more than 4,200 West Chester structures listed in the National Register of Historic Places.

 Although West Chester had a population of fewer than 4,800, its proximity to the eastern metropolitan areas allowed it to wield enough political clout to help launch Lincoln's first presidential campaign.
 Carefully written as much a political tract as an exposition, Lewis ensured that Lincoln was presented in as positive a light as possible.
 Concerning slavery, Lewis had Lincoln summon "to his side the friends of law, order, and humanity."
 Lincoln gave speeches "of surprising power and eloquence" where he "employs as the vehicle of his thoughts a style of singular clearness and simplicity."
 The final sentence of the biography paints a personal picture of Lincoln: "In private life Mr. Lincoln is a strictly moral and temperate man, of frank and engaging manners, of kind and genial nature, unaffectedly modest, social in disposition, ready in conversation, and passing easily from grave to gay and from gay to grave, according to the humor of the hour or the requirements of the occasion, a firm friend and yet not implacable to an enemy, a consistent politician, a good citizen and an honest patriot."

 These words would sit well with Pennsylvanians.
 Lewis had an understanding of what was needed to mold Lincoln into the candidate he thought would be most successful in connecting with the electorate.
-And as long as Lincoln received no negative feedback, he was happy to let influential others do his politicing, particularly in regions unfamiliar but needed to prevail.
+And as long as Lincoln received no negative feedback, he was happy to let influential others do his politicking, particularly in regions unfamiliar but needed to prevail.

-As February arrived, the Young Men's Republican Union in New York City learned that Lincoln had been invited to speak in Brooklyn.
+As February of 1860 arrived, the Young Men's Republican Union in New York City learned that Lincoln had been invited to speak in Brooklyn.
 As they spread the word, interest began to outgrow the church's capacity.
 So they managed to get the venue changed to the Cooper Union in New York City based solely on the reputation of his recent "celebrated contest with Judge Douglas."
 Lincoln was delighted.
 The Douglas Democrats, of course, were cool to the news and predicted that the outcome of Lincoln's speech would be, in a word, "disappointment."
 To most of those who would attend, Abraham Lincoln was still an unknown person, but one who shared similar political views.
 As the date of the event neared, the vacuum of information began to be filled as copies of the Chester County Times biography drifted into New York.
 The New York Tribune quickly took advantage and when it announced Lincoln's upcoming speech, it borrowed, if not the exact words, certainly the spirit and quality of Joseph Lewis' biography in describing Lincoln.
-The stage now being set, more than 1,500 attended.
+The stage now being set, more than 1,500 attendees showed up to hear Lincoln.

 As Lincoln nervously began speaking, the mood changed from curiosity towards the lanky politician to cautious interest.
 Lincoln's preparation of the speech began to pay off and he warmed up to the crowd.
 As applause turned to cheers, the mood grew into fervent support.
 Lincoln had seized the moment.